hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_11_25
+## CCS23 | TxPhishScope: Towards Detecting and Understanding Transaction-based Phishing on Ethereum
+* Motivation: The author empirically studies a new phishing attack on Ethereum, namely TxPhish.
+* Backgroud: The author defines Txphish as a scam in which users visit a phishing website and are then induced to send transactions, resulting in the loss of their own crypto assets.
+* Approach: The author designed a system, TxPhishScope, to detect TxPhish scams.
+First, TxPhishScope collects domain names through certificate transparency and filters domain names based on keywords in web content.
+Then TxPhishScope triggers transactions on suspicious websites, and finally determines whether the website is a TxPhish scam based on the results.
+* Observation: TxPhishScope successfully detected and reported 26,333 TxPhish websites (78.9% of them were first reported) and 3,486 phishing accounts.
+* Insight1: The author reveals that TxPhish websites have three charactistics, encompassing short lifespan, low cost, and fast update frequency.
+* Insight2: phishing fund flow demonstrates that 54.0% of phishing funds ($43.7 million) flowed into centralized exchanges.
+* Migation：TxPhishScope identified bugs in six Ethereum projects and provided criminal evidence of four phishing accounts (involving $1.5 million) to aid in the recovery of funds.

 # 23_11_22
 ## Sec20 | EthBMC: A Bounded Model Checker for Smart Contracts
 * Motivation: How to enhance the capabilities of existing smart contract formal verification tools.